alpertoo/sql-data-warehouse/README.md

 │
-├── docs/                               # Project documentation and architecture details │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
+├── docs/                               # Project documentation and architecture details │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata │
-│
 ├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data